Home >Resources>Bulk Waste Disposal>How to Dispose of Concrete

 • Not ideal for large amounts of debris.

-If you don’t want to go through the trouble of finding a buyer online, you can always try to get rid of asphalt and concrete for free with a sign at the end of your driveway.
-This is ideal if your property is near a roadway where passersby can easily see your offer.
-If you live in a subdivision with a homeowner’s association, make sure you are allowed to leave your debris outside before doing so.
+If you don’t want to go through the trouble of finding a buyer online, you can always try to get rid of asphalt and concrete for free with a sign outside.
+This is a great option if your property is near a roadway where passersby can easily see your offer.
+Before leaving your debris outside, check in with your homeowners association (HOA).
+Some HOAs may have restrictions on leaving large piles outside.

 Benefits